 - Partnerships and collaboration: Collaborate with content providers, product companies, and clients to expand learning opportunities.

 To maximize impact, ensure employees apply newly acquired skills in projects within three to six months.
-Without practical application, knowledge is quickly forgotten.
-Platforms like iMocha make this easier by offering AI-powered skill assessments that help organizations identify gaps, personalize training, and track results.
+Without practical application, knowledge is quickly forgotten. iMocha makes this easier by offering AI-powered skill assessments that help organizations identify gaps, personalize training, and track results.

 Upskilling must be agile to remain effective.
 Long, drawn-out programs can feel monotonous and reduce employee motivation.
 Instead, keep learning cycles short, typically two to four weeks.